 Claus: I did my first dives into caves in 2001, but only got certified in 2015.
 I still get a rush from the sights and experiences that each cave dive brings.

 Ben and Claus are both based in Thailand where they work as technical diving specialists.
-Blue Label Diving is Ben’s own dive operation that specializes in technical diving and cave diving training.
+Blue Label Diving is Ben’s own dive operation that specializes in technical diving, public safety and cave diving training.
 We offer everything from recreational open water courses to CCR as well as cave diving trips.
-Browse our courses or get in touch with our team to book your next trip.